laravel/docs/broadcasting.md

 <a name="configuration"></a>
 ### Configuration

 All of your application's event broadcasting configuration is stored in the `config/broadcasting.php` configuration file.
-Laravel supports several broadcast drivers out of the box: [Pusher](https://pusher.com), [Redis](/docs/{{version}}/redis), and a `log` driver for local development and debugging.
+Laravel supports several broadcast drivers out of the box: [Pusher Channels](https://pusher.com/channels), [Redis](/docs/{{version}}/redis), and a `log` driver for local development and debugging.
 Additionally, a `null` driver is included which allows you to totally disable broadcasting.
 A configuration example is included for each of these drivers in the `config/broadcasting.php` configuration file.

 #### Broadcast Service Provider